 See AGTTM Part 8 for more details.

-The WA road network is yet to be categorised, this will be done in consultation with Road Authorities prior to the tiered approach to training and company prequalification being rolled out.
-Unless this Code states otherwise any recommendations or requirements within AGTTM based on road categories should be considered as a guide.
+The WA road network is yet to be categorised, unless this Code states otherwise any recommendations or requirements within regarding TTM categories should be considered as a guide.

 Austroads National Training Framework for TTM